ghBrianG/radiuid/README.md

 3. Download the v2.X.X code from the GitHub repo by using `git clone https://github.com/PackeTsar/radiuid.git`
     - If the "radiuid" folder already exists, you may want to use git to update the clone `cd radiuid/; git pull`
 4. Move to the radiuid folder created by git using the `cd radiuid/` command
-5. Perform a full install of RadiUID using the command `python radiuid.py install`
+5. Perform a full install of RadiUID using the command `python3 radiuid.py install`
 6. Follow the prompts and fill out the appropriate information using the information from the old configuration file
 7. Once the installer exits, you should run `radiuid show config set` and see your configuration.
 8. Perform a `radiuid service all restart` command to restart RadiUID to use the new app version